Young Scholars

 Dr. Leandra Bias

 Leandra Bias researches at the intersection of Political Science and Gender Studies with a focus on Russia.
 She did her DPhil in Politics at Oxford and recently joined the Institute for Political Science as postdoc and Co-PI of the Horizon Europe project UNTWIST.
-The prize ceremony will take place in the early spring term at a cultural institution in Bern.
-Check back in December for more details.
+The prize ceremony took place in February 2023 at the Reitschule in Bern.

 More about Leandra Bias